Don't see the question you need an answer to below? Submit it using our contact form and THF staff will respond to you directly as soon as possible.

 To Download a copy of the Secretary of Interior’s Standards, click here:

-• Will THF consider loans or contributions to capital campaigns?
+Will THF consider loans or contributions to fundraising campaigns?

-Loans and contributions to capital campaigns are not eligible at this time.
+Loans and contributions to fundraising campaigns are not eligible for grant funding at this time.

 Click here to get in touch with Foundation staff.